 St. Louis City Voter Records

-Voter registration records from 1897 to 1977 are available on microfilm at the St. Louis Board of Election Commissioners and St. Louis County Library Special Collections.
+Voter registration records from 1897 to 1977 are available on microfilm at the St. Louis Board of Election Commissioners and in the History & Genealogy Department at St. Louis County Library Headquarters.

 From 1897 to 1937, the records are arranged by ward and precinct.
 To use the records successfully, locate your ancestor’s street address and then find that address on a ward map.
 The map shows the ward and precinct in the appropriate election year.
 Then locate the correct microfilm for that year, ward, and precinct.
 The wards and precincts were reviewed and possibly realigned every four years.
 Be sure to use the map that corresponds with the residency information.